 As you can see the fruit kind of stays floating at the top so it doesn’t get overcooked and mushy.
 And sorry for the ugly pictures but oatmeal is just an ugly food, no way around that.
 And I won’t claim to have great food photography skills either!
 Give the oats a nice stir and they will look a little better though.

 I add peanut butter to my oats after they cook (healthy fats and protein) so I don’t feel the need for the added sweetener.
-If you like your oats a little sweeter you should add the brown sugar.
+If you like your oats a little sweeter you can add some honey or real maple syrup.
 When I am feeling like sweeter oats I usually just opt for the banana to be my fruit since they are naturally sweet.

 Add ins after its cooked: